yupeng0921/iproute2_learning/nstat.md

 rfc1213 indeed defines
 [ifInOctets](https://tools.ietf.org/html/rfc1213#page-20) and
 [ifOutOctets](https://tools.ietf.org/html/rfc1213#page-22), but they
-are not the same things.
+are different things.
 The ifInOctets and ifOutOctets are packets size which include the mac layer.
-But IpExtInOctets and IpExtOutOctets don't inlucde mac layer.
+But IpExtInOctets and IpExtOutOctets are only ip layer sizes.

 In our example, an ICMP echo request has four parts:
 * 14 bytes mac header